ODawah/url-shortener/README.md

 The system Consists of the following components

 ## API
-We will use REST API Architecture as it's simple, flexible and scalable since it's stateless and easy to use The API will contain three services:
+We will use REST API Architecture using CHI framework as it's simple, flexible and scalable since it's stateless and easy to use
+The API will contain three services:
 - Shorten the URL
 - Redirect from short URL to the original